Falagan/resume/README.md

 *Nov 2019 – Dec 2021*

 - Led a **team of 5 senior developers**, overseeing architecture, design, development, and testing of custom software integrated with the main ERP product
-- Established comprehensive development environment including tools, protocols, workflows, and project timelines, **reducing deployment time by 40%**
+- Established comprehensive development environment including tools, protocols, workflows, and project timelines, reducing deployment time
 - Designed frontend applications using Angular and React with Redux pattern, focusing on component reusability and performance optimization
 - Built backend services with Node.js (Express/NestJS) integrated with MySQL, MongoDB, and Redis using REST and microservices architectures
 - Implemented custom CI/CD pipelines using Jenkins with self-hosted infrastructure